Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-1-hardware-requirements.md

 ## Check Your Storage

 Storing your blockchain data on a mechanical HDD will result in *extremely* slow sync speeds, taking several days to complete at each restart of `pruntime`.
-[See bug #554.](https://github.com/Phala-Network/phala-blockchain/issues/554) For this reason in practice it is *required* to use SSDs to run Phala, currently a unit over 512GB is the bare minimum while a 1TB is a sensible choice for the near future.
+[See bug #554.](https://github.com/Phala-Network/phala-blockchain/issues/554) For this reason in practice it is *required* to use SSDs to run Phala Network, currently a unit over 512GB is the bare minimum while a 1TB is a sensible choice for the near future.

 ## Supported Operating Systems: Ubuntu 18.04 and 20.04